What does my travel experience speak…

 Is double-wristing a style that popular faces have evolved?

 Over time, a wide variety of double-wrist motions have emerged.
-Double wristing encompasses a wide variety of individual tastes, but at its core is the practice of donning multiple timepieces on each wrist.
+Double wristing encompasses various individual tastes, but at its core is the practice of donning multiple timepieces on each wrist.
+Over time, a wide variety of double-wrist motions have emerged.
+Double wristing encompasses various individual tastes, but at its core is the practice of donning multiple timepieces on each wrist.

 IWC CEO Christoph Grainger-Herr, widely considered one of the most dapper men in the watch industry, argues that an automatic watch is more about the wearer's feelings and personality than anything else: “I seldom leave the house without a watch on my wrist since it has become a vital part of my personal style and the message I'm trying to portray at any given time, and because the occasion, my mood, and my wardrobe all play a significant role in determining which watch I choose each morning.”